5-second summary

 Which time management strategy should you try?

-These four time management strategies put you in the driver’s seat of your tasks, schedule, time, and energy, each in a different way.
+These five time management strategies put you in the driver’s seat of your tasks, schedule, time, and energy, each in a different way.
 But that doesn’t mean you should roll out all of them at once.

 You’ll see better results if you pick one.
 Not sure how to figure out which one will be the biggest difference-maker for you?
 This one-minute quiz will point you in the right direction.